ivanievillpuff/LinqContraband/README.md

 ### LC006: Cartesian Explosion Risk

 If User has 10 Orders, and Order has 10 Items, fetching all creates 100 rows per User.
 With 1000 Users, that's 100,000 rows transferred. `AsSplitQuery` fetches Users, Orders, and Items in 3 separate, clean queries.

+**👶 ELI10:** Imagine a teacher asks 30 students what they ate.
+Instead of getting 30 answers, she asks every student to list every single fry they ate individually.
+You end up with thousands of answers ("I ate fry #1", "I ate fry #2") instead of just "I had fries".

 **❌ The Crime:**